EVERY YEAR ON AVERAGE IN LARGE TRUCK CRASHES

 - Research and experience show that allowing bigger, heavier trucks will not result in fewer trucks:

-→ Since 1982, when Congress last increased the gross vehicle weight limit, truck registrations have increased 91 percent.
+→ Since 1982, when Congress last increased the gross vehicle weight limit, truck registrations have more than doubled.

 → Increases in truck size and weights over more than 35 years have never resulted in fewer heavier trucks on the roads.

-- Heavy trucks account for 18 percent of our nation’s transportation energy use.
+- Heavy trucks and buses account for 19 percent of our nation’s transportation energy use.
 Trucks with heavier gross weights require larger engines that decrease fuel economy on a miles-per-gallon basis.

 - Technical reports released in June 2015 from the U.S. Department of Transportation Comprehensive Truck Size and Weight Limits Study (DOT Study) concluded there is a “profound” lack of data from which to quantify the safety impact of larger or heavier trucks and consequently recommended that no changes in the relevant truck size and weight laws and regulations be considered until data limitations are overcome.